RickyLei7/moveDoraemon/README.md

 # moveDoraemon
 Preview: https://rickylei7.github.io/moveDoraemon/dist/index.html

-A implementation of animation by CSS and JavaScript, JavaScript.
-It shows my CSS and code optimization skills, also a module to show the coding easily.
+moveDoraemon is a new and fun app base on CSS3 and JavaScript, ES6.
+It shows my CSS and ES6 optimization skills, also developing by the module to display the coding efficiently.